What Is a Blaine Amendment?

 State Blaine Amendments

 State Blaine Amendment provisions are similar in language and scope to the 1875 federal amendment.
-For example, California's constitution prohibits its state and its local governments from funding schools "and other institutions" that are "controlled by any religious creed."
+For example, California's constitution prohibits its state and local governments from funding certain schools.
+This includes schools "controlled by any religious creed."
 Similarly, Texas' constitution prohibits public money from being used "for the benefit" of any sect or religion.

-Some critics charge that while state prohibitions against funding for religious schools may sound fair and sensible, the result is harmful to students and may even constitute a form of discrimination.
 These critics believe that the funding prohibitions limit the ability of parents to decide what's best for their children.
-For example, a state's Blaine Amendment could prohibit a parent from using a state-issued voucher to pay tuition at a school that's religiously affiliated, even if that school is academically strong and otherwise suitable to the parent's child.
+For example, a state's Blaine Amendment could prohibit a parent from using a state-issued voucher to pay tuition if the school is religiously affiliated.
+This could be prohibited even if that school is academically strong and otherwise suitable for the child.

 Blaine Amendment and School Vouchers

-The legal tension between these two important and noble interests -- providing parents with school choice and preventing state governments from favoring any one religion -- will continue to be a source of debate and new legislation, as states decide whether to repeal their Blaine Amendments to allow funding for religiously-affiliated schools.
+The legal tension between these important interests will continue to be a source of debate and new legislation.
+It will be increasingly important as states decide whether to repeal their Blaine Amendments.

 How an Attorney Can Help